hlzz/libvot/README.md

 *match_pairs* saves the ordered similarity ranks, from *0*th image to *n-1*th image.

 ## Documentation
-We have a [homepage](http://hlzz.github.io/libvot/) hosted by github-pages.
+The [homepage](http://hlzz.github.io/libvot/) of libvot is hosted by github-pages.
 See the documentation [here](http://hlzz.github.io/libvot/doc/html/index.html).

 ## Contributing
 We are working toward the next major release (0.2.0).